July 8, 2025, 2:21 am | Read time: 6 minutes

 - Healthy diet and normal body weight

-- Abstaining from nicotine, moderate alcohol consumption
+- Avoidance of nicotine, moderate alcohol consumption

 - Adequate sleep